SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.06.md

 The core of these tasks lies in evaluating the model’s ability to process and interpret the complex acoustic information embedded within the audio.
 For tasks like audio classification and SED, which involve fixed outputs, evaluation is relatively straightforward, typically using objective metrics such as accuracy or Mean Average Precision (mAP).
 However, for the AudioCap task, the problem is generally open-ended, meaning there are no fixed answers.
-As a result, existing evaluation methods are primarily based on measuring the similarity between the generated text and the reference text, using traditional metrics such as BLEU \cite{papineni2002bleu} and METEOR \cite{banerjee2005meteor}, or newer evaluation approaches involving large language models such as GPT-4o \cite{zheng2023judging}.
+As a result, existing evaluation methods are primarily based on measuring the similarity between the generated text and the reference text, using traditional metrics such as [BLEU [161]](../../Evaluations/BLEU.md) and [METEOR [13]](../../Evaluations/METEOR.md), or newer evaluation approaches involving large language models such as GPT-4o \cite{zheng2023judging}.
 252
 In the case of audio-motivated creative writing, where the objective is to generate inventive descriptions from a given audio input, evaluation typically relies on subjective measures, given the divergent nature of the creative process involved.

 ##### Audio Generation: 音频生成